udexon/Homoiconism/Android_Java_Phos.md

 ### Phos Smashlet for Android Java

 We implemented a Forth like stack machine shell (Phos smashlet) within Android Java, to demonstrate a simple time reading function, alongside Reactive Java Sensors module.
 The original motivation is to create a Forth like development environment for modern Android platform, to develop robotics and sensor applications.
+Unicode (Chinese) aliases using colon definition are also implemented.

 Figures 1 and 2 show portions of code from `SensorHelper.java` from: